Saab 37 Viggen

-Several distinct variants of the Viggen were produced to perform the roles of fighter bomber/strike fighter (AJ 37), aerial reconnaissance (SF 37), maritime patrol/anti-surface (SH 37) and a two-seat trainer (Sk 37).
-In the late 1970s, the all-weather interceptor/strike fighter JA 37 variant was introduced.
-In November 2005, the Viggen was retired from service by the Swedish Air Force, the only operator, having been replaced by the newer Saab JAS 39 Gripen.
+Even as the initial AJ 37 model entered service, Saab was working on further variants of the Viggen.
+Several distinct variants of the Viggen would be produced to perform the roles of fighter bomber/strike fighter (AJ 37), aerial reconnaissance (SF 37), maritime patrol/anti-surface (SH 37) and a two-seat trainer (Sk 37).
+During the late 1970s, the all-weather interceptor/strike fighter JA 37 variant was introduced.
+Attempts to export the Viggen to other nations were made, but ultimately proved unsuccessful.
+In November 2005, the last Viggens were withdrawn from service by the Swedish Air Force, its only operator; by this point, it had been replaced by the newer and more advanced Saab JAS 39 Gripen.